timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 So not iOS and preferably not Android either.

-It's worth mentioning that some (most/all?) phone manufacturers make customizations to Android or even complete [forks](https://en.wikipedia.org/wiki/Fork_(software_development)) that you may or may not want.
+Unfortunately the apps mean that I'm stuck with Android and its derivatives for the time being.

-* Samsung (for the Galaxy line of phones) replaces the "launcher" with the ["Samsung Experience"](https://en.wikipedia.org/wiki/Samsung_Experience)
+It seems the best hope for salvation is the Linux based options discussed above eventually getting sufficient app coverage to make the jump more bearable, or maybe even some kind of android emulation allowing them to run android apps sufficiently well.
+The path from Windows to Linux for me included a mix of dual-boot, virtualization and wine (an api compatibility layer, not an emulator)

-* OnePlus of Shenzhen ship their phones with [OxygenOS](https://www.oneplus.com/uk/oxygenos), this is as I understand it a customization (fork if you will) of Android.
-[More about OxygenOS on Wikipedia](https://en.wikipedia.org/wiki/OxygenOS)
+It's worth mentioning that some (most/all?) phone manufacturers make proprietary customizations to Android or even complete [forks](https://en.wikipedia.org/wiki/Fork_(software_development)) that you may or may not want.
+Samsung for example (for the Galaxy line of phones) replaces the "launcher" with the ["Samsung Experience"](https://en.wikipedia.org/wiki/Samsung_Experience).
+I'm going for more open rather than less, so I'm not interested in trading slickness for losing even more control.
+I just want a platform that runs the apps I care about and is as open as possible.

 ### Researching the options